 - Make time for remembering activities.

-- Make sure you take time to care for yourself and model that to them.
+- Care for yourself and model that to them.

 Normalize and empathize with their complicated and conflicting feelings

 When someone dies suddenly or in a traumatic way, we may experience confusing feelings such as anger, betrayal, or resentment.
-We may be upset with someone who died by suicide, overdose, or a sudden heart attack due to unhealthy choices.
+We may be upset with someone who died by suicide, overdose, or a sudden heart attack due.
 At the same time, we may be heartbroken by the loss.

-Ask the children you are supporting how they feel.
-Allow space for them to express their feelings about the death of their loved one however that feels best for them, whether that is talking or expressing themselves through play, art, or other expressive activities.
+Ask the child(ren) you are supporting how they feel.
+Allow time and space for them to express their thoughts and feelings about the death of the person they are remembering however that feels best for them, whether that is talking or expressing their experience through play, art, or other expressive activities.

-Then after giving space for them to express their feelings, show your grief.
-Label the feelings that you may be feeling.
+Then after giving space for them to express their feelings, model expressing your grief.
+Label the feelings that you may be feeling or have felt before.
 Normalize for them that feelings can be complicated and can change.
 We may be feeling joy in remembering our loved ones, then sadness in missing them, then anger at them for not being physically present with us anymore.
 This might all happen quickly or slowly.
-Grief has no timeline.
+It may also be helpful to share that grief can be everlasting and can shift and change over time.

-To learn more on how to show your grief in ways that I have found helpful, check out my post titled Show Your Grief (and other feelings too).
+To read more on ways to show your grief that I have found helpful, check out this post titled Show Your Grief (and other feelings too).

 Welcome all feelings

 Some feelings are easier to express than others.
 It can be hard to be vulnerable and express feelings such as guilt, shame, and embarrassment.
-Sometimes we may express feelings that feel more expected from others.
+We may more often express feelings that feel more expected from others.
 We may appear angry yet underneath we may be feeling guilt or embarrassment.

 Another emotion that can be difficult to express, especially when grieving, is relief.
 We may miss someone and at the same time feel relief for various reasons.
-For example, if it was a difficult relationship, we may feel relief that we do not have to experience future challenging times with that person.
+For example, if it was a difficult relationship, we may feel relief that we do not have to experience future challenging times with that person and we may also miss them.

 With the best intentions, adults often focus on all the good memories.
-It can be helpful in continuing their bonds with their loved ones by focusing on fond memories.
+It can be helpful in continuing their bonds with the person they are remembering by focusing on fond memories.
 It is also important to create a safe space for children to express all feelings.
 It may be helpful to talk about how feelings can be complicated, and that all feelings are welcome.

 Explain in developmentally appropriate ways how their loved one died

 Depending on a child’s development, you may need to explain what death is.
 It can be helpful to explain that the person’s body is no longer working.
-That they can no longer eat or breathe and so their body cannot survive and cannot come back to life.
+That they can no longer eat or breathe which means their body cannot survive and cannot come back to life.

-If the death was due to suicide or overdose, it may be helpful to explain that their loved one was struggling with mental health and was not able, for whatever the reason may be, to get the help they needed to survive.
-This is why it is so important for us to share where we are at with our mental health and get support when we are facing challenges.
+It may be helpful to explain that the person they are remembering was likely struggling with mental health and for whatever the reason may be, they were not able to get the help they needed to survive.
+This is one of the many reasons it is so important for us to share where we are at with our mental health and get support when we are facing challenges.

 For more details on how to help support children and teens if their loved one died by suicide, here is a resource that was written by the American Foundation for Suicide Prevention.